wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-axinom-integration.md

 ##Overview

-Azure Media Services (AMS) has added Google Widevine dynamic protection (see [Mingfei’s blog](https://azure.microsoft.com/blog/azure-media-services-adds-google-widevine-packaging-for-delivering-multi-drm-stream/) for details).
-In addition, Azure Media Player (AMP) has also added Widevine support (see [AMP document](http://amp.azure.net/libs/amp/latest/docs/) for details).
+Azure Media Services (AMS) has added Google Widevine dynamic protection (see [Mingfei's blog](https://azure.microsoft.com/blog/azure-media-services-adds-google-widevine-packaging-for-delivering-multi-drm-stream/) for details).
+In addition, Azure Media Player (AMP) has also added Widevine support (see [AMP document](http://amp.chinacloudapi.cn/libs/amp/latest/docs/) for details).
 This is a major accomplishment in streaming DASH content protected by CENC with multi-native-DRM (PlayReady and Widevine) on modern browsers equipped with MSE and EME.

->[AZURE.NOTE] Currently, Media Services does not provide a Widevine license server.
-You can use the following AMS partners to help you deliver Widevine licenses: [Axinom](http://www.axinom.com/press/ibc-axinom-drm-6/), [EZDRM](http://ezdrm.com/), [castLabs](http://castlabs.com/company/partners/azure/).
+Starting with the Media Services .NET SDK version 3.5.2, Media Services enables you to configure Widevine license template and get Widevine licenses.
+You can also use the following AMS partners to help you deliver Widevine licenses: [Axinom](http://www.axinom.com/press/ibc-axinom-drm-6/), [EZDRM](http://ezdrm.com/), [castLabs](http://castlabs.com/company/partners/azure/).

 This article describes how to integrate and test Widevine license server managed by Axinom.
 Specifically, it covers: